rlakinie/rlakinie/README.md

 <hr />

-I'm a PhD student in Electrical Engineering at North Carolina A&T State University, focusing on machine learning, edge computing, and secure systems.
-My work spans federated learning, cybersecurity, and embedded AI — with applications in transportation IoT and intelligent infrastructure.
+I'm a PhD student in Electrical & COmputer Engineering at North Carolina A&T State University, focusing on machine learning, edge computing, and secure systems.
+My work spans federated learning, cybersecurity, and embedded AI, with applications in transportation IoT and other intelligent infrastructure.

 - 🔭 Current project: **Enhancing Cybersecurity in the Autonomous Vehicle Ecosystem through Real-time Detection and Response**